Thirteen at Dinner (film): Production

 Thirteen At Dinner was the first of three television films featuring Sir Peter Ustinov as Hercule Poirot.
 All three were given contemporary settings, rather than being set in the era in which they were originally written.
-Ustinov had appeared as Poirot in two previous theatrical films after taking over the role from Albert Finney.
+Ustinov had appeared as Poirot in two previous theatrical films Death on the Nile (1978) and Evil Under the Sun (1982) after taking over the role from Albert Finney.